MFA-Phishing-MQP-WPI/Hardware-FIDO2-Implementation-Demo/README.md

 This repository contains a Python-based demo that simulates FIDO2 authentication using a YubiKey-like hardware security token.
 The demo showcases the interaction between a client (browser), a relying party (web service), and a YubiKey in a typical two-factor authentication (2FA) flow.

 The demo implements the core cryptographic challenge-response system used in FIDO2.
 In this system, a user logs into a website with a username and password (1FA) and authenticates using a YubiKey (MFA).
-This README explains the project's major components, how to run the demo, and key features such as MFA management and YubiKey interactions.
+This README explains the project's major components, how to run the demo, and key features such as MFA management, YubiKey interactions, and phishing-resistant authentication.

+### Key Features

+- **FIDO2 MFA Usage Demo**: Demonstrates the phishing-resistant nature of FIDO2 by simulating both legitimate and phishing login attempts.
+The demo shows how authentication is successfully completed for the legitimate relying party while thwarting phishing attempts by detecting mismatches in the RP ID.

+- **Cryptographic Challenge-Response**: The system uses YubiKey’s challenge-response mechanism to securely authenticate users by validating a signed challenge with the legitimate relying party.

+- **Debug and Display Flags**: Explore detailed backend actions with flags like `-display_crypto_backend`, `-debug_mode`, `-debug_challenge`, and `-debug_yubikey`.
+These allow you to see cryptographic operations and even edit values during runtime to test different scenarios.

+This overview, along with the included examples, will help you understand how FIDO2 and YubiKey technology works and why it's an effective defense against phishing attacks.

 ---